noamba/1_query_dataset/README.md

 * search_app_improved, using dictionaries and sets to improve search time
 * c_search_app_improved, a cythonised version of the improved code to optimize further with c code.

-The last version is more than 10 times faster than the first solution.
+The last version's search is more than 10 times faster than in the first solution.
 For convenience and interest the output of the performance analysis is provided below.